ethan-cheong/ethan-cheong.github.io/_posts/2020-12-24-traditional-marriage.md

 ![gif2](\assets\traditionalmarriage\gif2.gif){: style="float: right"}

-Here's what happens when you have 5 men, all with the same preference in women.
-We see that it takes 5 nights in this case, and you can see each of the remaining men (besides the one that was selected by the woman) choosing the next woman on their list to propose to.
-Something I'd like to implement next is a unique colour for each man and woman - that way we can see how each individual changes their preferences as the nights go on - just because a woman picks a man for most of the nights doesn't mean she'll end up marrying him!
+Here's what happens when you have 5 men, all with the same preferences in women.
+We see that it takes 5 nights, and you can see each of the remaining men (besides the one that was selected by the woman) choosing the next woman on their list to propose to.
+Something I'd like to implement next is a unique colour for each man and woman - that way we can see how each individual changes their preferences as the nights go on.
+Just because a woman picks a man for most of the nights, doesn't mean she'll end up marrying him!

-Finally, here's the algorithm in action on 50 pairs of men and women.
+Finally, just for fun, here's the algorithm in action on 50 pairs of men and women.
 ![gif3](\assets\traditionalmarriage\gif3.gif)

+### The coloured version ###

 ### Checking for stability ###